nhamidi90/hangul-now/README.md

 * [Speakatoo](https://www.speakatoo.com/) text to speech was used create the audio for the flashcards
 * [Bernardo Castilho's](https://github.com/Bernardo-Castilho/dragdroptouch) plugin was used to allow drag and drop to work on touchscreens
+* [Amiresponsive](https://ui.dev/amiresponsive) was used to create a mockup of the website for the README
+* [Responsive viewer](https://responsiveviewer.org/) was used to check how the website looks on different devices

 ### Code